 The Y chromosome DNA test, more affectionately referred to as the YDNA test, is the darling of the DNA testing industry.
 At least, I think so.
 In fact, of the three kinds of DNA tests, the YDNA is my favorite (but don’t tell the other two!).
 It has several excellent qualities that make it useful in many genealogical scenarios, but let’s look at three.

-Now all of us should be able to identify with this genealogical problem.
-Every line in your family history has this problem.
+Now, all of us should be able to identify with this genealogical problem.
+Every line in your family history has this problem at some point.
 Any ancestor whose father is currently unknown falls in this category.

 And YDNA can help.